 They would report only to the Massachusetts Historical Commission, which was pegged as having “the worst policy of all 50 states” on Indigenous sacred stone prayers (Moore and Weiss, 2016, Ohio Journal of Archaeology).
 The MHC has an overall miserable record, having preserved no Indigenous places of importance separately from Colonial historic sites or incidental to ecological conservation.
 MHC has repeatedly resisted efforts by Indigenous groups to preserve places of critical ceremonial importance, like Sacred Hill Ceremonial Site in Montague, and Buzzard Bay Ceremonial Site.

-archaeological societies in Massachusetts.
-MHC was completely silent when the 10,000 year old site at Nayyag was slated for destruction.
+MHC, a major player in this scheme, was completely silent when the 10,000 year old site at Nayyag was slated for destruction.

 This same bill was entered in 2014 and met wide criticism for its violations of ethics and laws.
 At that time both Narragansett and Aquinnah Wampanoag publicly stated their concerns about this bill.

-Without notifying either federally recognized tribe, despite their stated concerns, newcomer Carey and his cadre reintroduced this bill.
+Without notifying either federally recognized tribe, despite their stated concerns, this bill was reintroduced into the state legislature.

-Senator Comerford attacked Indigenous preservation supporters, both Native and their allies, when 55,000 people protested the planned demolition of a 10,000-year-old unique Indigenous site recommended for National Register of Historic Places status.
+Senator Comerford - one of the bill's main proponents - attacked Indigenous preservation supporters, both Native and their allies, when 55,000 people protested the planned demolition of a 10,000-year-old unique Indigenous site recommended for National Register of Historic Places status.
 Comerford publicly defamed supporters, both local Native descendants and their allies, even when Narragansett, Aquinnah Wampanoag and Mashpee Wampanoag had publicly stated their concerns that the site should be preserved.
-Even when asked to cease and desist, Cumerford and Rep. Sabadosa continue to spread misinformation.
+Even when asked to cease and desist, Comerford and Rep. Sabadosa continue to spread misinformation.

 It begs questioning why supposedly “progressive” legislators would so vigorously attack people who are working for equality in historic preservation, restorative justice, and to preserve cultural sites for their community to enjoy.

 All these actions violate the United Nations Declaration on Rights of Indigenous Peoples, which the USA agreed to honor.
-By trespassing on Articles 9, 11, 12, 13, 14, 15 of the UN Declaration on Rights of Indigenous Peoples, Cumerford, Carey, Sabadosa, Lewis and Dumb all violate internationally recognized human rights will they dishonor our nation and our international dignity.
+By trespassing on Articles 9, 11, 12, 13, 14, 15 of the UN Declaration on Rights of Indigenous Peoples, Comerford, Carey, Sabadosa, Lewis and Domb all violate internationally recognized human rights will they dishonor our nation and our international dignity.